-Any family that is living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, emergency shelter); or Any family that is living in a public or private place not meant for human habitation.
-3. Any individual or family who is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life- threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence.
-4 4-15 PLACEMENT ON THE WAITING LIST HACC will accept each qualified application for the preference received by Clackamas County Coordinated Housing Access (CHA) program, in which the preliminary assessment of the family's eligibility was determined.
+Homeless Preference language no longer needed as it was incorporated into the main policy.
+Removed language Any family that is living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, emergency shelter); or or Any family that is living in a public or private place not meant for human habitation.
+Any individual or family who is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence.
+PLACEMENT ON THE WAITING LIST HACC will accept each qualified application for the preference received by Clackamas County Coordinated Housing Access (CHA) program, in which the preliminary assessment of the family's eligibility was determined.
 Applicants whom qualify for the preference will be placed on the waiting list which will be maintained by HACC.
 The waiting list will always remain open for those applicants who qualify for the preference.
 No applicant has a right or entitlement to be listed on the waiting list, or to any particular position on the waiting list.
-Removed language Homeless Preference language no longer needed as it was incorporated into the main policy.
+Housing Authority of Clackamas County 7